JHandSoft/Coronavirus-the-game/README.md

-# Coronavirus the game
+# Coronavirus-the-game
- My first game about a white blood cell that has to scape from coronaviruses
+My first game.
+Made with python3 and pygame during quarantine when I was in 4th of secondary school.